The Squall

-The Squall is a 1929 American pre-Code drama film directed by Alexander Korda and starring Myrna Loy, Richard Tucker, Alice Joyce and Loretta Young, and based on the 1926 play The Squall by Jean Bart.
+The Squall is a 1929 American sound (All-Talking) pre-Code drama film directed by Alexander Korda and starring Myrna Loy, Richard Tucker, Alice Joyce, and Loretta Young, and based on the 1926 play The Squall by Jean Bart.

 Plot

 In Hungary, a beautiful, young gypsy girl, Nubi, seeks shelter during a sudden squall.
 Nubi is given shelter by a well-to-do farmer and his family.
 The farmer and his family hide the girl when a brutish, older gypsy lover arrives to claim the girl and take her away.
 The older gypsy leaves, and Nubi is allowed to stay on with the family as a servant.
 Nubi does little useful work as a servant in the house, and instead proceeds to use her feminine charms to entice and bewitch various male members of the household, leading to many scenes of discord, anger, and jealousy.
 The spell that Nubi has put on the house is only lifted at the end of the movie when the older gypsy returns, and carries Nubi away—with the farmer and his family no longer willing to offer protection to the troublesome gypsy girl.